davelongdev/dave-long-web-studio/content/blog/_index.md

 draft = false
 +++

-<p>Welcome to my blog!
+Welcome to my blog!
 It's a bit of a work in progres at the moment.
-Feel free to look around, and let me know if you
-  have any questions or anthing.</p>
+Feel free to look around, and let me know if you have any questions or anthing.

 <br>